stev-dk/gem-catcher/readme.md

 - Starting working on scoreManager

 Versions:
+0.3.1 - Refactoring
-0.3 - Adding GameManager
+- Made GameManager globel instead of passing it into every instance of gems 0.3 - Adding GameManager
 - Added a game manager to handle game state
 - Refactored main and collectibles to use game manager